markleybros/yer-face/doc/DependenciesUbuntu.md

 Introduction
 ------------

-This document is intended to serve as a rough guide for setting up your Ubuntu (circa 18.04 LTS) system for building Yer-Face.
-Hopefully this will only be necessary until we figure out a good binary packaging strategy. :)
+This document is intended to serve as a rough guide for setting up your Ubuntu (circa 20.04 LTS) system for building Yer-Face.
+(You shouldn't need this!
+Try one of the binary downloads instead.)

 SDL2